dotnet/AspNetCore.Docs/aspnetcore/getting-started/index.md

 > * Run the project.
 > * Make a change.

-To learn more about ASP.NET Core, see the recommended learning path in the introduction:
+To learn more about ASP.NET Core, see the following:

 > [!div class="nextstepaction"]
 > <xref:index#recommended-learning-path>